Interpretable Imitation Learning via Generative Adversarial STL Inference and Control: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We proposed an interpretable imitation learning method that combines STL inference and control synthesis in a generative adversarial manner.
-We use two case studies to demonstrate that our method can reveal the underlying rules from the expert demonstrations in the form of an STL formula, and learn the policy to satisfy these rules.
+We use three case studies to demonstrate that our method can uncover the underlying rules from the expert demonstrations in the form of an STL formula, and learn the policy to satisfy these rules.
 We also showed that we can manually add and adjust rules to adapt the policy for unseen scenarios.
-Future work includes improving the computation efficiency and extending the method for systems with unknown dynamics.
+Future work includes improving the computational efficiency and increasing the expressiveness of the inference network.

+\acks{Partial support for this work was provided by the NSF under grant 2422282 and by the AFOSR under grant FA9550-23-1-0529.
+This work was also supported by Toyota Research Institute (TRI).
+It, however, reflects solely the opinions and conclusions of its authors, and not TRI or any other Toyota entity.
+This work was also partly supported by the USARMY Integrated Fire Control Technology program under Air Force Contract No. FA8702-15-D-0001.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the authors and don’t necessarily reflect the views of the sponsors.}